DAU (project): Allegations of breach of professional ethics and unfeigned violence, and denials

 Criticism of the project predominantly focused on questions of transparency, work ethics, and respect for the rights of DAU participants.
 Critical accounts mostly contain references to the anonymous testimonies of participants involved for only a short time.
 Neither participants nor creators of the DAU material shown at the Paris premiere criticized the project.

 The project also spawned discussions about the limits of what is permissible in cinema.

-The day before the launch of the Paris event, the French newspaper Le Monde published an extensive article about the project, criticizing the scenes of violence.
-The project team filed a lawsuit in relation to the material, that allegedly quoted some of the participants.
-Subsequently, the article was supplemented by a letter from Khrzhanovsky and the director of a number of DAU products, Ilya Permyakov, with a refutation.
-Khrzhanovsky denies accusations of violence on the set, and so do the characters, who say that they "were not manipulated in any way" and refer to "directed artistic decisions", that formed the circumstances they were aware of.

 At the premiere of the film Dau.
-Natasha at the 70th Berlin International Film Festival in February 2020, five Russian journalists addressed the artistic director of the festival Carlo Chatrian and the CEO Mariette Rissenbeek with an open letter expressing concern about the use of "real psychological and physical violence" and questioning the ethics of including the film in the competition.
+Natasha at the 70th Berlin International Film Festival in February 2020, five Russian journalists addressed the artistic director of the festival Carlo Chatrian and the CEO Mariette Rissenbeek with an open letter expressing concern about the use of "real psychological and physical violence", in particular towards a non-professional actress Natalia Berezhnaya, and questioning the ethics of including the film in the competition.
 Chatrian responded that the questions were re-addressed to the production company and to the actresses, who denied the allegations; detailed responses from Khrzhanovsky, the film crew and actresses were also received at the press conference.
 Later, the accusations of the authors of the open letter were also refuted by the actress Natalia Berezhnaya in an interview to a major Iskusstvo Kino ('Film Art') magazine.